Minnesota vs. West Virginia Guaranteed Rate Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - West Virginia is 6-6-0 against the spread this year.

-- The Mountaineers have an ATS record of 3-2 in their five games as an underdog of 3.5 points or more this year.
+- The Mountaineers have been underdogs by 3.5 points or more five times this season and are 3-2 ATS in those games.

-- West Virginia's games this year have hit the over on five of 12 set point totals (41.7%).

-- In games that West Virginia amasses over 284.8 yards, the team is 5-5 against the spread and 6-4 overall.
+- When West Virginia totals more than 284.8 yards, the team is 5-5 against the spread and 6-4 overall.

-- The Mountaineers have turned the ball over 19 times this season, four more turnovers than the Golden Gophers have forced (15).
+- The Mountaineers have turned the ball over four more times (19 total) than the Golden Gophers have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.